 Does HTTPS Help SEO?

-When Google announced that it would reward websites for using HTTPS encryption with a boost in search results, many webmasters began to reevaluate their sites’ security.
-Recent polls have showed that 24 percent of webmasters are planning to switch to HTTPS for SEO improvements and enhanced website security.
+When Google announced that it would reward websites for using HTTPS encryption with a boost in search results, many began to reevaluate their sites’ security.
+Recent polls have showed that 24 percent of site owners are planning to switch to HTTPS for SEO improvements and enhanced website security.

 What is HTTPS?

 HTTPS is an encrypted website connection that’s created after adding an SSL certificate to your website.
 Once installed properly a padlock icon will display in your browser’s address bar.

 Once upon a time, adding HTTP Secure to your website required risk, cost, and technical know-how.
 However, today it’s as easy as making a quick selection in your web hosting control panel.